Self-Directed Case Study · Windows Endpoint & Server Administration

 PHASE 02 Active Directory Domain Services — Promoting SRV01 to Domain Controller

-This was the moment the server transformed from a standalone box into the authority of an enterprise domain.
-I installed the AD DS role through Server Manager's Add Roles and Features Wizard, selected CLCT4003-1DC-MdRahatIslamAnik as the target, and began the promotion process.
-Choosing "Add a new forest" created the root domain: anik.local.
+This was the moment the server transformed from a standalone box into the authority of a lab Active Directory domain.
+I installed the AD DS role through Server Manager's Add Roles and Features Wizard, selected the lab domain controller as the target, and began the promotion process.
+Choosing "Add a new forest" created the lab-local root domain.

-The promotion wizard walked through DNS integration, Global Catalog designation, DSRM password creation, and confirmed the NetBIOS name ANIK.
-The wizard auto-generated a PowerShell deployment script — proof the configuration could be repeated and automated.
-After the final prerequisites check passed (with the expected DNS delegation warning in an isolated lab), the server rebooted and came back online as ANIK\Administrator — the domain controller of anik.local was live.
+The promotion wizard walked through DNS integration, Global Catalog designation, recovery-mode setup, and NetBIOS naming.
+The wizard auto-generated a PowerShell deployment script, showing that the configuration could be repeated and automated.
+After the final prerequisites check passed with the expected DNS delegation warning in an isolated lab, the server rebooted and came back online as the domain controller.

 Server Manager — Local Server overview, ready for role installation